-- 82A The other comprehensive income section shall present line items for amounts of other comprehensive income in the period, classified by nature (including share of the other comprehensive income of associates and joint ventures accounted for using the equity method) and grouped into those that, in accordance with other Ind ASs: - (a) will not be reclassified subsequently to profit or loss; and - (b) will be reclassified subsequently to profit or loss when specific conditions are met. - 83 [Refer Appendix 1] - 84 [Refer Appendix 1] - 85 An entity shall present additional line items, headings and subtotals in the statement of profit and loss, when such presentation is relevant to an understanding of the entity's financial performance. - 86 Because the effects of an entity's various activities, transactions and other events differ in frequency, potential for gain or loss and predictability, disclosing the components of financial performance assists users in understanding the financial performance achieved and in making projections of future financial performance.
+- 85B 12An entity shall present the line items in the statement of profit and loss that reconcile any subtotals presented in accordance with paragraph 85 with the subtotals or totals required in Ind AS for such statement. - Because the effects of an entity's various activities, transactions and other events differ in frequency, potential for gain or loss and predictability, disclosing the components of financial performance assists users in understanding the financial performance achieved and in making projections of future financial performance.
 An entity includes additional line items in the statement of profit and loss, and it amends the descriptions used and the ordering of items when this is necessary to explain the elements of financial performance.
 An entity considers factors including materiality and the nature and function of the items of income and expense.
 For example, a financial institution may amend the descriptions to provide information that is relevant to the operations of a financial institution.
 An entity does not offset income and expense items unless the criteria in paragraph 32 are met. - 87 An entity shall not present any items of income or expense as extraordinary items, in the statement of profit and loss or in the notes.